VitoVan/nginx-upsync/README.md

 ## How to use

-> Demostration only, for more useage, please refer to the module repo(s).
+> Demostration only, for more info please refer to the module repo(s).

 1. Prepare nginx-upsync.conf

-    File: `nginx-demo.conf`
+    File: `nginx-upsync.conf`

     ```nginx
     events { }